rental car app

 Everything You Need To Know About Rental Car Insurance

-You’re standing at the rental car counter with a long line behind you.
+Imagine this: you’re standing at the rental car counter with a long line behind you.
 You got a great rate on a car for the week, and you’re ready to go on vacation with the family.
 Then, you’re handed a clipboard with an intimidating rental car contract filled with confusing insurance options.
 Suddenly, you wish you’d spent less time packing and more time researching rental car insurance.

-Since rental car insurance isn’t something most of us will deal with on a daily basis, it’s easy to get confused or overwhelmed when presented with a choice for this type of coverage.
-Continue reading on to learn some basic facts about rental car insurance and whether or not you need extra coverage beyond your personal auto insurance policy.
+Since rental car insurance isn’t something most of us deal with on a daily basis, it’s easy to get confused or overwhelmed when presented with a choice for this type of coverage.

 What Is Rental Car Insurance?

-Not to be confused with rental reimbursement coverage, which is an add-on to your auto insurance policy that provides reimbursement for a rental car in the event your car is being repaired due to a covered loss or accident, rental car insurance is insurance that covers you when you rent a vehicle directly from a rental car company, such as Enterprise Rent-A-Car.
-When you’re renting a car at the airport or at another rental car location, you will be asked whether you want to add insurance to your rental, or whether you want to waive the insurance.
+Rental car insurance covers you when you rent a vehicle directly from a rental car company, such as Enterprise Rent-A-Car.
+When you’re renting a car at the airport or at another rental car location, you will be asked whether you want to add insurance to your rental or if you want to waive the insurance.

 Do I Need Rental Car Insurance?

-The most common question when it comes to renting a car for domestic travel is “do I need rental car insurance coverage?”
+The most common question when it comes to renting a car for domestic travel is, “Do I need rental car insurance coverage?”
 The answer is: it depends.
 You want to make sure you and your rental vehicle are covered, but you also don’t want to pay for unnecessary duplicate insurance coverages that could double the price of your rental.

 How To Tell If You Need Rental Car Insurance Coverage

-The first step is to check your auto insurance policy, or contact your provider to see what type of coverage for rental cars may already be included in your personal auto insurance policy.
-If you carry comprehensive and liability coverage on your personal car, coverage typically will extend to your rental car within the United States.
+The first step is to check your auto insurance policy, or contact us to see what type of coverage for rental cars may already be included.The coverages you already carry on your personal vehicle, such as physical damage and liability coverages, typically extend to your rental car within the U.S. If an incident occurs, these coverages could help cover the damages to your rental car, as well as damages caused to others.

-If you’re renting a car in the U.S. of similar value to your personal car, in all likelihood your auto insurance coverage will be adequate for the rental.
-But if you’re off to a blowout beach weekend in a slick set of wheels like a Corvette Stingray and you’re leaving your 2008 Subaru Forester at home, purchasing the extra auto insurance coverage offered by the rental company may be a good idea.
+If you’re renting a car in the U.S. of similar value to your personal car, it is likely that your auto insurance coverage will be adequate for the rental.
+But if you’re off to a blowout beach weekend in a slick set of wheels like a sports car and you’re leaving your 2008 family sedanat home, purchasing the extra auto insurance coverage offered by the rental company may be a good idea.

 Does Car Insurance Cover Rental Cars?

 When it comes to rental cars, your regular auto insurance often steps up to the plate.
 The coverage you have for your own car usually extends its protective wings over rental vehicles too, dealing with mishaps and damages alike.
-But here’s the catch: this safety net usually only blankets personal use, not work-related ventures.
+But here’s the catch: this safety net usually blankets personal use, not work-related ventures.
 It’s a good call to dive into the nitty-gritty of your policy and spot any potential gaps before you start thinking about extra rental coverage.
 Remember, odds are your insurance might not foot the bill for certain expenses like that sneaky “loss of use” fee charged by rental companies.
-And if your coverage has a few missing pieces, especially for fancier luxury cars, nabbing a loss-damage waiver (LDW) from the rental company might just give you that extra peace of mind.
+And if your coverage has a few missing pieces, especially for luxury cars, nabbing a Loss-Damage waiver (LDW) from the rental company could give you that extra peace of mind.

 Does My Credit Card Provide Rental Car Insurance?